-If the employee or the beneficiary did not choose either rule and the plan does not specify the one that applies, distribution generally must be made under rule 2 if the beneficiary is the surviving spouse and under rule 1 if the beneficiary is someone other than the surviving spouse.
-However, if your plan adopted the new rules proposed by the IRS in 2001, distribution must be made under rule 2 if the employee has a designated beneficiary and under rule 1 if the employee does not have a designated beneficiary.
+If the employee or the beneficiary did not choose either rule and the plan does not specify the one that applies, distribution must be made under Rule 2 if the employee has a designated beneficiary and under Rule 1 if the employee does not have a designated beneficiary.

-Distributions under rule 2 generally must begin by December 31 of the year following the year of the employee's death.
-However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70\frac{1}{2}$, if later.
+Distributions under Rule 2 generally must begin by December 31 of the year following the year of the employee's death.
+However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70^{1/2}$, if later.

-If the surviving spouse is the designated beneficiary and distributions are to be made under rule 2, a special rule applies if the spouse dies after the employee but before distributions are required to begin.
-In this case, distributions may be made to the spouse's beneficiary under either rule 1 or rule 2, as though the beneficiary were the employee's beneficiary and the employee died on the spouse's date of death.
-However, if the surviving spouse remarries after the employee's death and the new spouse is designated as the spouse's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.
+If the surviving spouse is the designated beneficiary and distributions are to be made under Rule 2, a special rule applies if the spouse dies after the employee but before distributions are required to begin.
+In this case, distributions may be made to the spouse's beneficiary under either Rule 1 or Rule 2, as though the beneficiary were the employee's beneficiary and the employee died on the spouse's date of death.
+However, if the surviving spouse remarries after the employee's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.

 Minimum distributions from an annuity plan.
-Special rules apply if you receive distributions from your retirement plan in the form of an annuity.
+Special rules may apply if you receive distributions from your retirement plan in the form of an annuity.
 Your plan administrator should be able to give you information about these rules.